CzinkeM/thevr-happyhour-browser/README.md

 ## 📥 Installation
 ### Download APK

-Go to the releases section and download the latest APK.
+Go to the releases section and download the latest version for your platform.

-### Android Studio
+### Clone and compile

-Clone  this repository and compile this application.
-You'll need [Git](https://git-scm.com) and [Android Studio](https://developer.android.com/studio) installed on your computer.
+Clone this repository and compile this project for your desired platform.

+For android, you'll need [Git](https://git-scm.com) and [Android Studio](https://developer.android.com/studio) installed on your computer.

+For iOS...

 ## 📝 License